diraven/sugo/README.md

 import (
 	"github.com/diraven/sugo"
+	"github.com/diraven/sugo_contrib/altaxi"
 	"github.com/diraven/sugo_contrib/ed"
 	"github.com/diraven/sugo_contrib/std"
 	"os"
 )

 func main() {
+	// You can set bot trigger if you like.
+If trigger is not set - by default bot will only react to messages starting
+	// with bot's mention.
+	//sugo.Bot.Trigger = "!"

 	// If you don't like default command trigger (for example if it clashes with some other one), you can change it like
 	// so:
 	std.Info.Trigger = "info" // Change "info" to whatever you see appropriate.